 Some people wrap a bag around the fruits as they have just turn pinkish red to make them sweeter.

-Some people like the fruits a bit sweet-tart so they pick them early.
+Other folks like the fruits a bit sweet-and-tart so they pick them early.
 It's the best taste for them.
-If you like it firm, pick early.
+If you like it firm, pick early while the scales are more green.
 If you're selling your fruits, take into account the shipping time.
 Because of this, growers pick the fruits earlier so they can still be in good shape when delivered to the stores or consumers.

 Also, if the weather looks like it's about to rain the next couple of days, it's better to pick your ripening fruits earlier.
 The high humidity spike in the rain may cause the fruits to crack.
 Sometimes, a tiny bite of the fruit fly + the humid environment will give birth to little maggots near the edge of the cracked skin.